Saint-Louis, Senegal: Climate

 Saint-Louis has a hot desert climate (Köppen climate classification BWh).
 It only has two seasons, the rainy season from June to October, characterized by heat, humidity and storms, and the dry season from November to May, characterized by cool ocean breeze and dust from the Harmattan winds.
 A 2011 documentary described Saint-Louis as the African city most threatened by rising sea levels.
+Flooding is becoming worse, and by 2080 80% of the city will face flood risks.